ONLINE HELP

 1. On the "Insert" tab, in the "Page header and footer" group:

-• Expand "Header" and select "Modify the header".
+• Expand "Header" and select "Modify header".

-• Expand "Footer" and select "Modify the page footer".
+• Expand "Footer" and select "Modify footer".

 Inserting an image